Conquer Procrastination. Develop a “Do It Now” Mentality

 Do dishes immediately after meals.
 This one (and many others) comes from Mom.
 Not only will this complete the mealtime experience, it also prevents the kitchen from attracting unnecessary pests and bacteria.
 In fact, I have learned to clean up and wash dishes as I am cooking so that after dinner, there is little left to do.
 Tip: If you have a larger pan or bowl from cooking, add soap and water to create a soak bin while you’re eating.
 When you’re done and ready to clean, the pan or bowl is, too!

 Make the call; write the email; or have the discussion.
 Some issues need quick resolution; some need time.
-But if you’ve been avoiding follow-up on something (or someone), listen within for a nudge when to take action.
+But if you’ve been avoiding follow-up on something or with someone, listen within for a nudge when to take action.
 And when you feel it, act.
 Feeling the nudge means we’re in better alignment with the solution, and sometimes even a small step can make a big difference.

 Eat your vegetables; drink more water; and eat this, not that.
 When we’re busy, our food choices can become unconscious.
 Start paying attention to what you eat and drink and your sense of balance will be profoundly affected.
 Choose healthy over junky; natural over artificial.
 Listen to your body and follow the natural nudge to fuel it with vitamin-rich, healthy foods and drinks.
 Your body will thank you!

 Michael Thomas Sunnarborg helps people maintain balance during transitions in their work, relationships, and life.
-Learn more at michaelcreative.com
+Learn more at connect.michaelcreative.com

 Enjoyed this article?
-Find additional stories about assumptions, insights, and life lessons in Bald Men Don’t Use Hairspray and Other Assumptions, coming October 20th to Amazon, Barnes & Noble, iBooks, and other major online retailers.
+Find additional stories about assumptions, insights, and life lessons in Bald Men Don’t Use Hairspray and Other Assumptions, at Amazon, Barnes & Noble, iBooks, and other major online retailers.
 More information at michaelcreative.com/books